NanderTGA/prettier-s0urce/README.md

 NanderTGA's fork/branch of prettier-s0urce.

-All previous, current, and future versions of prettier-s0urce are licensed under the GNU GPL v3.
+All previous, current, and future versions of prettier-s0urce are licensed under the GNU GPL v3.0 or later.

 ## About & Why